 - follow us on Facebook and Twitter.

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 In Australia, contact the Consulate-General of Namibia in Sydney for visa and other travel information.

 Travellers should ensure the correct visa and entry period is stamped in their passport for a visit to or transit through Namibia.
 Issuing visas is the prerogative of the authorities of the country visited.
 We recommend you check your visa before leaving the immigration counter.
 Failure to comply with immigration requirements can result in detention and or fines.

 If you are arriving from a country where yellow fever is endemic, you will be required to present a valid Yellow Fever Certificate to be allowed entry into Namibia.

 Australians travelling to or from Namibia through South Africa (including transiting) should read the Entry and exit section of our travel advice for South Africa.
-In particular, you should note South Africa’s Yellow Fever Vaccination Certificate requirements and its policy on provisional travel documents (i.e. one page travel documents).
+South Africa has introduced specific documentation requirements for all children travelling to South Africa.
+You should also note South Africa's Yellow Fever Vaccination Certificate requirements and be aware that it does not accept provisional travel documents (i.e. one page travel documents).

 Safety and security

 Petty crime such as pickpocketing, purse snatching and theft from motor vehicles is prevalent.
 Violent crime, including muggings and robberies targeting foreigners, has increased particularly in Windhoek and Swakopmund.
 The risk of being a victim of crime increases at night.
 Travellers should avoid walking alone, particularly at night.